+47 51 95 80 00 info@workplacesafety.no

 • Improved decision-making through AI: The use of artificial intelligence can help identify and assess safer alternatives more quickly and accurately.
 AI can analyze large volumes of data on the health and environmental properties of chemicals, regulatory requirements, and areas of application, thereby supporting the substitution process.

-How to implement substitution?
+How to implement chemical substitution?

 1. Get information